You’re stressed out, stretched thin, and wearing too many hats. You worry that you’re doing a terrible job in at least one crucial area of your life.

 I believe in balance (the real kind) and Whole Self-Care—less the guilt and burnout.
 Especially now, as a mother to two daughters.

-I teach professional women how to find and build authentic, lasting mentor and sponsor relationships inside and outside their companies.
-And supporting these inspiring women while they work to overcome their insecurities and bust past imposter syndrome.
+I teach professional women how to survive and thrive after burnout.
+And support these inspiring women while they work to overcome their insecurities and bust past imposter syndrome.

 And when I’m not leading an intimate retreat or working with corporate clients, you’ll probably find me snuggled up on the couch with my husband, two daughters, and dog.